How to Clean a Water Bottle (And Why Yes, You Really Need To)

 Step 3: Rinse It

 In the morning, pour the mixture down the drain and clean out the water bottle.
 If you can run a dishwasher cycle, put the bottle in upside-down and use your dishwasher for a thorough cleaning.
-(Psst: Is your dishwasher clean?)
+(Then give your dishwasher a thorough cleaning, too!)

 If your bottle has a particularly small mouth, rinsing with hot water in the sink may be better.
-If you really need to clean the gunk out, an old toothbrush can be a useful tool here.
+If you really need to clean the gunk out, this water bottle cleaning set ($10) is a good tool.

 Step 4: Dry It (Thoroughly!)